 That's it.
 One step.
 It's crazy how simple this is.
 You really could go crazy and design personalized labels for the lotion and nail polish remover, but I don't really recommend it.
 The point of this is that it looks awesome and is quick and easy.
 Anything you do to complicate it will take away from it being quick and easy.

-BRIDAL BABBLE: What else would you add to this bag if you were making it?
+BRIDAL BABBLE: What else would you add to these manicure gift bags if you were making them?